Regression-Games/RegressionBot/docs/api.md

 <br><a name="FindResult"></a>

 ## FindResult
-> The result of a findEntities, findBlocks, findItemsOnGround on ground operation.
+> The result of a findEntities, findBlocks, findItemsOnGround operation.

 * [FindResult](#FindResult)